 12. Do you ship puppies, is shipping puppies safe & how much does it cost?

 Because of Euro GoldenDoodles’ unique distinctions, we sell our puppies all over the US, and Canada, We ship Over 70% of our puppies home using airlines.
 Euro GoldenDoodle uses United, Delta, or American Airlines to ship their puppies.
 They have proven Airlines to be very trustworthy and have taken care of every puppy we have shipped and every puppy we have received.
-All of our current adults have been shipped in from Europe and the USA and all have been treated with the utmost care.
+All of our current adults have been shipped in from Europe and all over the USA and all have been treated with the utmost care.

 Puppies are shipped in compressorized compartments on certain planes that have a pet shipping area (not every plane can ship puppies).
-They are waited on by an attendent and it’s very safe.
+They are waited on by an attendant and it’s very safe.
 We have never had a puppy emotionally or physically traumatized from flying.
 It’s a very safe and humane mode of travel.

 13. What type of shots and tests are given to each puppy?